nixonyung/nixonyung.github.io/content/writings/growth/limit-break/self-actualization.en.md

 - note that your subconscious can only understand "positive" thoughts

-  - e.g. If you tell yourself "you ain't afraid of ghosts" you will be more afraid.
+  - e.g. If you tell yourself "You ain't afraid of ghosts" you will be more afraid.
 To be not afraid you should not think about ghosts at all.

 > As you think, so shall you become.